AndrewMcM98/The-Boathouse-Restaurant/README.md

 ## Introduction

 As part of my Diploma in full stack software development with Code Institute I am required to complete 5 mile stone projects.
-For my first milestone project, I have created a website for a mock-up website for a restaurant based in Garryvoe, Co.
+For my first milestone project, I have created a website for a mock-up restaurant based in Garryvoe, Co.
 Cork, Ireland for educational purposes.

 Please click [HERE](https://andrewmcm98.github.io/The-Boathouse-Restaurant/) to view my website.